SaavyLab/saavy_dsp/README.md

 # saavy_dsp

-**low-level, realtime-safe dsp primitives for musical sound.** rust-first. allocation-free on the audio thread. dependency-light.
+**a friendly rust library for making musical sounds from scratch.**

-## overview
+## what is this?

-saavy_dsp provides oscillators, envelopes, and a graph-based architecture for building synthesizers.
-It's not a plugin, not a host, and not opinionated about your ui. just dsp.
+saavy_dsp gives you oscillators, envelopes, and filters to build synthesizers.
+It's not trying to be the most powerful DSP library—it's trying to be the most *approachable* one.
+Start with presets, tweak until it sounds good, and don't worry about the math unless you want to.

+Good for:
+- **Learning synthesis** without drowning in academic papers
+- **Prototyping sounds** quickly in Rust
+- **Building instruments** for games, apps, or VST plugins
+- **Having fun** making weird noises

+Not trying to replace: Max/MSP, SuperCollider, or production-grade synth engines.
+This is the *friendly* option.

 ## design principles

+* **approachable**: presets and examples get you making sound in minutes
+* **composable**: chain simple blocks into complex instruments
-* **rt-safe**: no locks, no allocs in audio callback. lock-free message passing via `rtrb`.
+* **real-time safe**: no locks, no allocs on the audio thread
-* **deterministic**: sample-accurate rendering; regression tests for audio correctness.
-* **composable**: graph nodes + fluent API; build complex instruments from simple blocks.
-* **portable**: stable rust; runs anywhere you can run rust.
+* **portable**: runs anywhere Rust runs (including embedded, eventually)
-* **austere**: few footguns, minimal dependencies.

 ## what's implemented (current state)